Understand and use the flame graph 🔗

-AlwaysOn Profiling is constantly taking snapshots, or stack traces, of the code running in your application.
-Because reading through thousands of stack traces is not practical, AlwaysOn Profiling aggregates and summarizes profiling data in tables and flame graphs, giving you a convenient way to explore call stacks.
+AlwaysOn Profiling is constantly taking snapshots, or stack traces, of your application’s code.
+Because reading through thousands of stack traces is not practical, AlwaysOn Profiling aggregates and summarizes profiling data, providing a convenient way to explore call stacks.

 Each bar in the flame graph is a stack frame, tied to a function in your code.
 AlwaysOn Profiling extracts the stack frames by aggregating all call stacks during a period of time.
 When several stack traces start with the same frames, the bars representing those frames merge into a single bar.